ChairImpSec/COMAR/README.md

 All rights reserved.

-Please see `LICENSE` for further license instructions.
+Please see `LICENSE.txt` for further license instructions.

 ## Publications
 D. Knichel and A. Moradi: "Composable Gadgets with Reused Fresh Masks, First-Order Probing-Secure Hardware Circuits with only 6 Fresh Masks" (TCHES 2022, Issue 3) https://doi.org/10.46586/tches.v2022.i3.114-140